eswnl/GK-2A-UHRIT-extractor/README.md

 # GIMP plugins
+(<b>Warning: These plugins only work in GIMP2, not GIMP3.
+You will need to install GIMP2 to use these plugins</b>)

 To join the segments together, you will need GIMP.
-Install the plugins to the following folder in GIMP:
+Install the plugins to the following folder in GIMP:<br>

 ![image](https://github.com/user-attachments/assets/8c0a3709-7143-402f-8733-baaa9d137cdb)